 Expert Picks: Best Brush for Hair Extensions

-Struggling to find the best brush for hair extensions without causing tangles, frizz, or breakage?
+Struggling to find the best brush for hair extensions in Boston without causing tangles, frizz, or breakage?
 Certain tools truly make extension care easier—helping you detangle gently, add shine, and minimize static.
 The ideal brush can vary by extension type and by where you’re brushing, whether it’s from roots to ends or only through the added hair.
 Our natural hair produces oil that travels down the strand, but with extensions, that oil often doesn’t reach the mid-lengths and ends.
 That’s why the right brush matters so much.
 Some of the following picks might seem unconventional at first glance, but they work—and they work well.
 By the end of this guide, you’ll know which brush to grab for every phase of your hair extension routine and how to use each one with confidence.

 The loop brush (made of silicone loops) will separate individual strand hair extensions at the root.
 Carefully brushing in small sections—rather than one big pass—keeps tension low and prevents snagging.
 Because individual strands can twist together at the base, the silicone loops glide between bonds to gently lift and separate them without catching.
 Picture this: you wake up with a few strands hugging each other at the roots; a few patient, downward strokes with a loop brush can free each bond and reset your base with minimal stress on your natural hair.